The Extraordinary Journey of the Fakir

-The Extraordinary Journey of the Fakir is a 2018 adventure comedy film directed by Ken Scott and starring Dhanush and Erin Moriarty.
-It is based on a novel by Romain Puertolas titled The Extraordinary Journey of the Fakir Who Got Trapped in an Ikea Wardrobe, which was originally written in French.
+The Extraordinary Journey of the Fakir is a 2018 adventure comedy film directed by Ken Scott and written by Scott, Romain Puertolas, and Luc Bossi.
+It is based on the French novel The Extraordinary Journey of the Fakir Who Got Trapped in an Ikea Wardrobe by Puertolas.
+The film stars Dhanush in the lead role, with Bérénice Bejo, Erin Moriarty, Barkhad Abdi, Gérard Jugnot, and Ben Miller as the supporting cast.
+The premise follows a street magician from Mumbai who embarks on a global journey to find his father.
 The film was shot in India, Belgium, France and Italy.
+This film marked Dhanush's international debut.

-The film released on 30 May 2018 in France.
-It was released in India, USA, Canada, Singapore and Malaysia on 21 June 2019.
-It was released in 7 different languages; English, French, Hindi, Tamil, Telugu, Malayalam and Kannada.
+The film released in France on 30 May 2018 and in India, USA, Canada, Singapore and Malaysia on 21 June 2019.
+Alongside the English original version, a subtitled French version and a Tamil dubbed version was released owing to the popularity of Dhanush.

 Plot

-Ajatashatru "Aja" Lavash Patel (Dhanush), who has lived all his life in a small Mumbai neighborhood, is a street magician and trickster who tricks people into believing that he possesses special magic powers.
+Ajatashatru "Aja" Lavash Patel, who has lived all his life in a small Mumbai neighborhood, is a street magician and trickster who tricks people into believing that he possesses special magic powers.
 He narrates his story to three kids caught by police and are now going for a four year judicial custody.

 After his mother's untimely death, he sets off on a journey to find his estranged father in Paris with a fake EUR 100 note.
-There, he meets a woman named Marie Riviere (Erin Moriarty) in a furniture store whom he initially swindles, but is quickly attracted to her personality.
+There, he meets a woman named Marie Riviere in a furniture store whom he initially swindles, but is quickly attracted to her personality.
 Aja then experiences a series of wide-ranging adventures around the world, initially in an IKEA wardrobe to London, England, then a Louis Vuitton suitcase to Rome, Italy, and a hot air balloon to a ship heading to Tripoli, Libya.
 In the ship, he gets robbed the money he earned by selling the shirt on which he wrote an emotional incident from his childhood.
-In Libya, he meets a Somali man named Wiraj (Barkhad Abdi), an illegal immigrant whom he met on the way to London.
+In Libya, he meets a Somali man named Wiraj, an illegal immigrant whom he met on the way to London.
 Together with Wiraj and group of other friends he gets back the money.
 In the refugee camp where Wiraj lives, he distributes all the money to the people in the camp.
 He has just enough money for a fake passport and ticket to India.
 But before going to India he goes to Paris where he meets Marie, who is now dating another guy.

 He comes back to India and starts working as a teacher in school.
 One day Marie comes to the school and tells Aja that she has left her fiance, and then they kiss.
 And with this he ends his story to the three kids.
 He then offers those kids to be pardoned for the four year custody if they attend Aja's school daily, which they agree to.

-Just before the movie ends, one of Aja's colleagues asks "Was that a true story?" and Aja replies "Only the important parts.".
+Just before the movie ends, one of Aja's colleagues asks "Was that a true story?" and Aja replies "Yes, all of the important bits."